Golden Gate Yacht Club: History

-America's Cup Management announced on July 5, 2007 that the protocol for the 33rd America's Cup had been agreed between the Defending yacht club, the Société Nautique de Genève (SNG) of Switzerland and its Challenger of Record, the Club Náutico Español de Vela of Spain.
-Golden Gate Yacht Club sued, successfully arguing that Club Náutico Español de Vela was not a valid challenger.
-The challenge was upheld, and Golden Gate Yacht Club's team, BMW Oracle Racing, sailed against SNG, represented by the Alinghi team, in February 2010 in Valencia, Spain.
+America's Cup Management announced on July 5, 2007 that the protocol for the 33rd America's Cup had been agreed between the Defending yacht club, SNG, and its Challenger of Record, the Club Náutico Español de Vela of Spain.
+GGYC sued, successfully arguing that Club Náutico Español de Vela was not a valid challenger.
+The challenge was upheld, and BMW Oracle Racing sailed against Alinghi in February 2010 in Valencia, Spain.
 The competing boats, Alinghi 5 and USA 17 were both 90-foot multihulls.
-The rigid wing sail of USA 17 provided a decisive advantage and Golden Gate Yacht Club won the 2010 America's Cup by a considerable margin.
+The rigid wing sail of USA 17 provided a decisive advantage and GGYC won the 2010 America's Cup by a considerable margin.

-They successfully defended the America's Cup at the 34th America's Cup in San Francisco in 2013, but finally lost the trophy in the 35th edition against the Royal New Zealand Yacht Squadron.
+GGYC successfully defended their title at the 34th America's Cup in San Francisco in 2013, but finally lost the trophy in the 35th edition against the Royal New Zealand Yacht Squadron.

 Commodores

-To date there have been 64 commodores of the Golden Gate Yacht Club.
+To date there have been 66 commodores of the Golden Gate Yacht Club.